 When he asks his mother Venus, goddess of love, how something so small can inflict so much pain, she points out that the suffering Cupid causes by firing his arrows of love is worse and lasts far longer than a bee sting.

-The fly is, of course, also part of the deception and most likely intended to reinforce the artist’s mastery.
+The fly is, of course, also part of the deception and most likely intended to reinforce the artist’s skill.

 The Virgin and Child ('The Madonna with the Iris')

-In this German Renaissance work from the workshop of Albrecht Dürer, a butterfly is used as a metaphor for Christ, who is shown here as a child with his mother Mary.
+In this painting from the workshop of German artist Albrecht Dürer, a butterfly is used as a metaphor for Christ, who is shown here as a child with his mother Mary.

-The transformation from earthbound caterpillar to air-borne beauty was a metaphor for Christ, freed from earthly encumbrances, ascending to Heaven.
+The transformation from earthbound caterpillar to air-borne beauty symbolises how Christ, freed from earthly life, ascends to Heaven.

 A Still Life of Flowers in a Wan-Li Vase